 What Germ Peptides

-About 30% of this nourishing food are wheat germ peptides, which are small strings of between 5 and 50 amino acids.
-While this remains a mostly untapped area of research, wheat germ peptides appear to have various properties ranging from antioxidant and antihypertensive effects to maybe even anti-cancer effects.
+About 30% of this nourishing food contains wheat germ peptides, which are small strings of between 5 and 50 amino acids.
+While this remains a mostly untapped area of research, wheat peptides appear to have various properties ranging from antioxidant and antihypertensive effects to maybe even anti-cancer effects.

 Wheat Germ Microbiome Effects

-Wheat germ appears to have prebiotic effects.
+Wheat kernels appear to have prebiotic effects.
 In other words, it feeds healthy gut bacteria and encourages their growth.
-In one study, wheat bread enriched with just six grams of wheat germ was shown to promote improvements in gut microbiome diversity after just four weeks.
+In one study, wheat bread enriched with just six grams of this food concentrate was shown to promote improvements in gut microbiome diversity after just four weeks.
 There were also modifications in GI function and an increase in healthy strains of Bacteroides and Bifidobacterium.

 Wheat Germ For Depression